-The Proposed Project will avoid disturbance to the wetland and wetland buffer, as well as watercourses and Town and Village 50-foot watercourse regulated buffers, which is the same as the Former Project.
-Due to the variety of hydrologic sources on and off site and based on the detailed analysis contained in Chapter III.B, "Wetlands," it is the Applicant's conclusion that the Proposed Project is not expected to adversely impact the existing wetland, wetland buffer, or the hydrologic levels.
+The Proposed Project will not disturb the wetland or the wetland 100 foot buffer area, and will have no impact on watercourses because there are no watercourses or 50-foot watercourse buffers on the Site.

+Due to the variety of hydrologic sources on and off site and based on the detailed analysis contained in the Preliminary SWPPP (SDEIS Appendix Volume 2), it is the Applicant's conclusion that the Proposed Project would not adversely impact the existing wetland, wetland buffer, or the hydrologic levels.

 ii.
 Compliance of the Proposed Project with Town and Village Codes iii.
-Impacts to Vegetative Cover
+Analysis of Impacts to Vegetative Cover

-Because the Proposed Project will not impact wetlands or wetland buffers, it does not fall under the purview of any regulatory code.
+Because the Proposed Project will not impact wetlands or wetland buffers, it does not fall under the purview of the Town of Ossining nor the Village of Ossining's Wetland Codes.

-A total of 14.2 acres will be disturbed by the Proposed Project, which will impact the coverage of the existing vegetation.
-As shown in Table 3III.B-2, some of this disturbance will occur in areas occupied by existing buildings, drives and maintained lawn, not impacting vegetative cover.
-There will be no impacts to the wetland.
+A total of 14.2 acres will be disturbed by the Proposed Project, which will impact the vegetative coverage of the Site.
+As shown in Table III.B-2, some of this disturbance will occur in areas occupied by existing buildings, drives and maintained lawn, not impacting vegetative cover.
+In addition, there will be no impacts to the vegetative cover associated with the wetland or wetland buffer because no disturbance is proposed to these areas.

-Table 3III.B-12
+Table III.B-2

-Vegetative Cover Impacts
+Impacts to Vegetative Cover Types

 Proposed Project

-Vegetative Cover Type Existing (Acres) Proposed Disturbance (Acres) Post- Construction Cover Types (Acres) Former Project Proposed Disturbance (Acres)
+Vegetative Cover Type Existing Vegetative Cover Types (Acres) Proposed Disturbance to Vegetative Cover Types (Acres) Post- Construction Vegetative Cover Types (Acres) Former Project Proposed Vegetative Cover Types Disturbance (Acres)

 Maintained lawn with 4.41 4.20 8.40 3.98

 trees

 Oak-Maple woods 2.04 1.38 0.66 0.74

 Periodically mowed field 3.82 2.88 0.94 1.67

 Wetland 0.15 0 0.15 0

 Early successional woods 4.49 2.82 1.67 1.74

 Impervious surface 2.42 2.33 2.92 2.28

 Building footprint 0.56 0.56 3.15 0.59

 Total 17.89 14.6 17.89 11.00

-Note: Numbers may no Source: AKRE GIS Data A
+Note: Numbers may no t add due to round ding.